Trade Stock Indices

 Double Bottoms

-This setup is considered complete once the price makes the second low & then penetrates the highest point between the lows, called the neckline.
-The buy indication from this bottoming out signal happens when trading market breaks-out the neckline to the up-side.
+This setup is finished when the price makes a second low point and then goes past the highest point between the lows, which is called the neckline.
+The buy signal from this signal that the market is reaching a bottom happens when the trading market breaks past the neckline going up.

 Summary: